Course Outline

 1

-Evidence of completion of the pre and post workshop activities and participation in practice education workshops.
+Evidence of completion of the pre and post practice education activities.
+Participates ethically and professionally in practice education workshops.
+All Mandatory requirements completed.

 Directed study hours